Query Inspections

 1.4:TableScan c=28% o=1.4B p=1.3 partitions=12/365 table=analytics.orders_fact columns=[order_date,region,amount]query_fragments_for_query

-query_fragments_for_queryReturns the fragments parsed from a query's profile, each with an indented operator-tree text representation.
-Same format used to generate similarity-search embeddings.
+query_fragments_for_queryReturns the fragments parsed from a query's profile, each with an indented operator-tree text representation — the same format the similar-query cluster tools use to group fragments by shape.
+Ordered by fragment cost descending.

 Sample call